TO KNOW GOD AND TO MAKE GOD KNOWN

 This year we are supporting the local charity Stick 'n' Step.

-St Laurence Frodsham takes it duty and obligation to protect all, extremely seriously.
-We have adopted the national Church of England's robust procedures and guidelines.
-You can find out more about the national policies and procedures at www.churchofengland.org/safeguarding.
+At St Laurence Frodsham we take our duty and obligation to safeguard and protect all people extremely seriously, and we have adopted the national Church of England's robust safeguarding procedures and guidelines.